-Among persons enrolled in San Diego's project through June 2017 for whom 12 months of data on 911 calls preand post-enrollment were available, the project reduced the number of 911 calls and ED visits by 325, generating an estimated \$543,400 in savings.
+Among persons enrolled in San Diego's project during the months in which community paramedics were on duty (November 2015 through December 2016) and for whom 12 months of data on 911 calls pre- and post-enrollment were available, the project reduced the number of 911 calls and ED visits by 330, avoiding potential costs of \$551,760.
 (See Table 5.)
-A substantial percentage of savings from the reduction in ED visits accrued to ambulance transport providers and hospitals because 46% of San Diego's enrollees were uninsured.
-Reducing EMS transports and ED visits among these enrollees decreased the amount of uncompensated care furnished by transport providers and hospitals.

-From July 2015 through September 2016, Alameda's frequent EMS user project generated \$100,048 in savings.
-The majority of the savings generated by Alameda's project accrued to Medicare because the majority of its patients are Medicare beneficiaries.
+A substantial percentage of potential savings from the reduction in ED visits would have accrued to ambulance transport providers and hospitals because 43% of San Diego's enrollees were uninsured.
+From July 2015 through March 2018, Alameda's frequent EMS user project avoided potential costs of \$31,096.
+The majority of potential savings by Alameda's project would have accrued to Medicare because the majority of its patients are Medicare beneficiaries.

 Table 5.
-Savings for Frequent EMS User Projects
+Potential Savings Associated with Frequent EMS User Projects

-Variable Amount CP007A - Alameda (through Sept.
-2016) CP010 - San Diego (through June 2017) Total Enrollment 33 46 Number of Enrollees with 12 Months of Data on 911 Calls Pre and Post Enrollment 33 35 Number of Transports and ED Visits Avoided 74 325 Average Cost of Ambulance Transport \$603 \$923 Average Cost of ED Visit \$749 \$749 Savings from Ambulance Transports Avoided (patients with 12 months pre-post data) \$44,622 \$299,975 Savings from ED Visits Avoided (patients with 12 months pre-post data) \$55,426 \$243,425 Total Savings (patients with 12 months pre-post data) \$100,048 \$543,400 Savings per Patient Enrolled (patients with 12 months pre-post data) \$3,032 \$15,526
+Variable Amount Alameda San Diego Total Enrollment 68 46 Number of Enrollees with 12 Months of Data on 911 Calls Pre and Post Enrollment 37 37 Number of Transports and ED Visits Avoided 23 330 Average Cost of Ambulance Transport \$603 \$923 Average Cost of ED Visit \$749 \$749 Potential savings from Ambulance Transports Avoided (patients with 12 months pre-post data) \$13,869 \$304,590 Potential savings from ED Visits Avoided (patients with 12 months pre-post data) \$17,227 \$247,170 Total Potential Savings (patients with 12 months pre-post data) \$31,096 \$551,760 Potential Savings per Patient Enrolled (patients with 12 months pre-post data) \$840 \$14,912

 The frequent 911 user projects have achieved substantial reductions in 911 calls, transports, and ED visits among the patients they have enrolled, often by linking patients with primary care, behavioral health, food, housing, and social services.
-These reductions in 911 calls, transports, and ED visits yielded substantial savings for public health insurance programs (i.e., Medicare and Medi-Cal) and health care providers.
+These reductions in 911 calls, transports, and ED visits have potentially avoided costs for public health insurance programs (i.e., Medicare and Medi-Cal) and health care providers.